Kaljurand/Grammars/gf/README.md

 ### Expr

-Computationally most compilcated (contains recursion).
+Very small in terms of vocabulary and the type of structures allowed, but computationally most complicated (contains recursion).

 ### Address

-Very large in terms of terminals, otherwise very simple.
+Very large in terms of terminals (~1500 strings), otherwise very simple.